 Tōsh and Nicholas Paul have performed live at Robot Heart, 1015 Folsom (one of the two largest dance clubs in SF), Burning Man Project's Fly Ranch, Public Works, F8 (SF's premiere techno club), Maxa Camp, and Play Alchemist.
 The following pictures are from their sunrise performance on Robot Heart at Burning Man 2022, shot by photographer and director Christian Lamb.

 Introspect is an experimental live album recorded at Burning Man by San Francisco-based producer Tōsh & guitarist Nicholas Paul.

 The concert recordings were captured at first light of Burning Man 02022 on the Robot Heart bus, followed by performances in the PlayAlchemist pyramid and the Maxa camp lounge.

-In addition to performing live, Tōsh has held DJ residencies at F8 (a San Francisco nightclub), Hotel California (a burning man camp), Agape and Moomin (creative co-ops).
+In addition to performing live, Tōsh has held DJ residencies at F8 (a San Francisco nightclub), Hotel California (a burning man camp), and creative co-ops in San Francisco.
 Tōsh has DJ'd at San Francisco venues such as Public Works, Great Northern, 1015 Folsom, with burning man camps such as Titanic's End, Airpusher, Disco Space Shuttle, Ooligan Alley, and internationally in France, Mexico City, and New Zealand.

 Ashutosh Desai (Tōsh) grew up between Hong Kong, India, and California with an influence of Japanese culture through his schooling.
 His grandfather served as music critic for the Times of India reviewing performances by musicians like Ravi Shankar and Amjad Ali Khan, and his mother practiced 18 years of Bharatnatyam dance.
 Despite this, Ashutosh didn't pick up music as a creative pursuit in childhood, instead focusing on mathematics and computer science.